tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Timeout: Between 1 and 3,600 Seconds (default 300)
 - InService: Instance deregistration currently in progress
 - Auto Scaling waits for all connections to complete or Timeout

+## Deregistration Delay

+- Supported on ALB, NLB and GWLBs
+- Defined on the Target group - NOT the LB
+- Stops sending requests to deregistering targets
+- Existing connections can continue
+- Until they complete naturally
+- Or the deregistration delay is reached
+- Default 300 seconds (0-3600 seconds)